-The CMX7031 and CMX7041 are half-duplex processor IC platforms using FirmASIC technology, that are suitable for use in multi-standard analogue Two-way Radio (TWR) systems.
+The CMX7031 and CMX7041 are half-duplex radio processor IC platforms using FirmASIC technology, that are suitable for use in multi-standard analogue Two-way Radio (TWR) systems.

 FirmASIC component technology allows on-chip sub-systems to be reconfigured by a Function Image (FI): this is a data file that is uploaded during device initialisation that defines the device’s function and feature set.